mui/material-ui/docs/src/pages/careers/react-engineer-x.md

 Both our open-source community and our premium products are growing fast (x2 YoY).
 We need talented people to keep that going!

-The data grid team (part of MUI X) needs your help.
-The component is off [a great start](https://npm-stat.com/charts.html?package=%40mui%2Fx-data-grid&package=react-table&package=ag-grid-community&from=2021-06-01), however we have only started to scratch the surface for the potential of this component.
-There is x10 more to build.
-We need to:

-- build an headless version for Base UI.
-- build advanced, in browsers, data analysis features like pivoting and charts integration.
-- build a strong integration with backend APIs, e.g. to handle >100M rows.

-We also need help to continue to make the components easier to use, make it more customizable, [improve performance](https://www.causal.app/blog/react-perf), make it more accessible, increase the contributions by engaging and collaborating with the community, guide developers to answers, and just generally be a positive presence in the community.
+We also need help to continue to improve the health of the open-source product: make the advanced components easier to use, make it support more use cases, improve performance, make it more accessible, increase the contributions by engaging and collaborating with the community, guide developers to answers, and just generally be a positive presence in the open-source community.

 ## About the role